ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/tender-documents-2.http
    :code:

-Let’s add new `documentType` field with `technicalSpecifications` parameter to the previously uploaded document:

-.. include:: tutorial/tender-document-add-documentType.http
-   :code:

-Success!
-Response code is `200 OK` and it confirms that `documentType` field with `technicalSpecifications` parameter was added .

-Now let’s try to modify any field in our document.
-For example, `description`:

-.. include:: tutorial/tender-document-edit-docType-desc.http
-   :code:

-`200 OK` response was returned.
-The description was modified successfully.

 In case we made an error, we can reupload the document over the older version:

 .. include:: tutorial/update-award-criteria.http